Package 'birdscanR'

 # Open the connection with the database

-visibilityTable = getVisibilityTable(dbConnection, dbDriverChar)
+visibilityTable = getVisibilityTable(dbConnection)

 ## End(Not run)